IDEAS Grant Competition

 Program Title: General Education Model for Study Abroad

-Destinations: Belize, Italy, North Macedonia, Peru
+Destination(s): Belize, Italy, North Macedonia, Peru

 Foreign Policy Goal(s) Addressed: Democracy and Human Rights; Energy and Natural Resources; Food Security/Sustainable Agriculture/Natural Resource Management; Public Health; Women’s Empowerment